bongiozzo/musica_mustdie/output/band_queensryche.md

 # Queensryche

-Дискография
-"Queensryche (EP)" 1983, Heavy Metal
-"The Warning" 1984, Heavy Metal
-"Rage For Order" 1986, Heavy Metal
-"Operation: Mindcrime" 1988, Heavy Metal
-"Empire" 1990, Heavy Metal
-"Hear In The Now Frontier" 1997, Heavy Metal
-"Q2K" 1999, Heavy Metal
-"Tribe" 2003, Heavy Metal
-"The Art Of Live" 2004, Heavy Metal
-"Operation: Mindcrime II" 2006, Progressive
-"Take Cover" 2007, Heavy Metal
-"American Soldier" 2009, Heavy Metal
-"Dedicated To Chaos" 2011, Metal
+## Дискография

+### "Queensryche (EP)" 1983, Heavy Metal

+### "The Warning" 1984, Heavy Metal

+1. Warning
+2. En Force
+3. Deliverance
+4. No Sanctuary
+5. NM 156
+6. Take Hold Of The Flame
+7. Before The Storm
+8. Child Of Fire
+9. Roads To Madness

+(P)c 1984 US

+### "Rage For Order" 1986, Heavy Metal

+1. Walk In The Shadows
+2. I Dream In Infrared
+3. The Whisper
+4. Gonna Get Close To You
+5. The Killing Words
+6. Surgical Strike
+7. Neue Regel
+8. Chemical Youth (We Are Rebellion)
+9. London
+10. Screaming In Digital
+11. I Will Remember

+(P)c 1986

+### "Operation: Mindcrime" 1988, Heavy Metal

+1. Remember Now
+2. Anarchy-X
+3. Revolution Calling
+4. Operation: Mindcrime
+5. Speak
+6. Spreading The Disease
+7. The Mission
+8. Suite Sister Mary
+9. The Needle Lies
+10.Electric Requiem
+11.Breaking The Silence
+12.I Don't Believe In Love
+13.Waiting For 22
+14.My Empty Room
+15.Eyes Of A Stranger

+(P)&(C) 1988

+### "Empire" 1990, Heavy Metal

+1. Best I Can
+2. The Thin Line
+3. Jet City Woman
+4. Della Brown
+5. Another Rainy Night (Without You)
+6. Empire
+7. Resistance
+8. Silent Lucidity
+9. Hand On Heart
+10.One And Only
+11.Anybody Listening?

+(P)c 1990

+### "Hear In The Now Frontier" 1997, Heavy Metal

+1. Sign Of The Times.
+2. Cuckoo's Nest.
+3. Get A Life.
+4. The Voice Inside.
+5. Some People Fly.
+6. Saved.
+7. You.
+8. Hero.
+9. Miles Away.
+10. Reach.
+11. All I Want.
+12. Hit The Black.
+13. Anytime / Anywhere.
+14. spOOL.

+(c)&(p) 1997

+GEOFF TATE
+SCOTT ROCKENFELD
+EDDIE JACKSON
+MICHAEL WILTON
+CHRIS DE GARNO

+### "Q2K" 1999, Heavy Metal

+### "Tribe" 2003, Heavy Metal

+### "The Art Of Live" 2004, Heavy Metal

+### "Operation: Mindcrime II" 2006, Progressive

+01. Freiheit Ouvertьre
+02. Convict
+03. I'm American
+04. One foot in Hell
+05. Hostage
+06. The Hands
+07. Speed of Light
+08. Signs Say Go
+09. Re-arrange You
+10. The Chase
+11. Murderer?
+12. Circles
+13. If I Could Change it All
+14. An Intentional Confrontation
+15. A Junkie's Blues
+16. Fear City Slide
+17. All the Promises

+### "Take Cover" 2007, Heavy Metal

+### "American Soldier" 2009, Heavy Metal

+### "Dedicated To Chaos" 2011, Metal

 ## Отношения с другими группами